-I have had the privilege of studying with many great teachers, researched, travelled and worked in many different health care settings including hospitals, hospices and worked as a surgical auxiliary nurse at the Horder Centre.
+I have had the privilege of studying with many great teachers, researched, travelled and worked in many different health care settings including hospitals, hospices as well as having worked as an orthopaedic surgical auxiliary nurse.

-Today, I have established natural health clinics in East and West Sussex.
+Today, I have established the Natural Fusion clinic in East Sussex.
 I teach massage at the International College of Oriental Medicine and I am a fully licensed and insured practitioner.

 I believe that by creating ease within the body, dis-ease may ultimately be prevented.
 Even after all these years I am still humbled and inspired by the profound change that can occur when we allow ourselves the space.
-Ultimately our systems are purely designed to repair and mend.
-We just need to create a balanced environment for this to take place.
+Ultimately I believe that our bodies physiology is designed to repair and mend.
+However, it is our responsibility to ourselves to create a balanced environment to enable this to take place.

 When I am not in clinic I enjoy spending time with friends and family especially my husband Matt.
 We love being outdoors and when ever possible can be found either walking on the Ashdown forest, working away on our allotment or relaxing in a tucked away campsite in our bell tent.
-I love music, dancing, travel and anything creative".
+I love music, dancing, travel and anything creative or horse related".